johngibsondesign/ArenaBuddy/README.md

 ### GitHub Workflow
 The release workflow uses the secret `GH_TOKEN` (PAT with `public_repo` or appropriate scopes) and `SUPABASE_FUNCTIONS_URL` only.
 The Riot key lives exclusively in Supabase.

+At build time the value of `SUPABASE_FUNCTIONS_URL` is embedded into a generated file (`src/main/generatedConfig.ts`) so the packaged app still knows the endpoint even though runtime environment variables are not present on end-user machines.

 ### Local Development
 Create a local `.env` with:
 ```